-The Group takes on exposure to the effects of fluctuations in the prevailing levels of market interest rates on both its fair value and cash flow risks.
+The Bank takes on exposure to the effects of fluctuations in the prevailing levels of market interest rates on both its fair value and cash flow risks.
 Interest margins may increase as a result of such changes but may reduce or create losses in the event that unexpected movements arise.
-The Group's Assets and Liabilities Management Committee sets limits on the level of mismatch of interest rate repricing that may be undertaken, which is monitored regularly.
-The majority of the Group's assets and liabilities are priced on a fixed rate basis.
+The Bank's Assets and Liabilities Management Committee sets limits on the level of mismatch of interest rate repricing that may be undertaken, which is monitored regularly.
+The majority of the Bank's assets and liabilities are priced on a fixed rate basis.

-The analysis of the Group's weighted average interest rates of interest bearing assets and liabilities by reference to the next interest rate re-fixing date as at 31 December 2007 is presented below.
+The analysis of the Bank's weighted average interest rates of interest bearing assets and liabilities by reference to the next interest rate re-fixing date as at 31 December 2007 is presented below.

-On demand or less than 6 months

-1 month months to 1 year 1 year Overdue
+On demand or less than 1 month 6 months to 1 year Over 1 year Overdue

 Assets

 Due from banks 8.55 - - - -

 Securities at a fair value through profit or loss 10.52 10.85 - - -

 Loans and advances to customers 12.24 11.92 13.39 13.82 20.53

-Net investment in financial lease 42.46 42.46 42.56 42.55 -

 Liabilities

 Due to banks 8.82 10.90 - 10.90 -

 Customer accounts 2.56 10.60 10.10 10.80 -

 Debt securities issued - 6.51 - - -

-The analysis of the Group's weighted average interest rates of interest bearing assets and liabilities by reference to the next interest rate re-fixing date as at 31 December 2006 is presented below.
+The analysis of the Bank's weighted average interest rates of interest bearing assets and liabilities by reference to the next interest rate re-fixing date as at 31 December 2006 is presented below.

-On demand or less than

-1 month months to 1 year 1 year Overdue
+On demand or less than 1 month 6 months to 1 year Over 1 year Overdue

 Assets

 Due from banks 7.88 - - - -

 Securities at a fair value through profit or loss 12.61 12.28 - - -

 Loans and advances to customers 13.43 14.18 14.46 14.81 32.69

-Net investment in financial lease 39.67 39.67 39.67 38.57 -

 Liabilities

 Due to banks 9.27 10.95 10.95 - -

 Customer accounts 2.62 8.47 9.19 10.38 -

 Debt securities issued 8.01 9.48 12.00 - -

-Assuming the financial assets and liabilities as at 31 December 2007 were to remain until maturity or settlement without any action by the Group to alter the resulting interest rate risk exposure, an immediate and sustained for one year reasonably possible positive change of 1% in market interest rates across all maturities and currencies would increase profit for the current year by approximately RUR 8,243 thousand (2006: RUR 4,392 thousand) as a result of higher interest income from interest bearing assets.
-Assuming the financial assets and liabilities as at 31 December 2007 were to remain until maturity or settlement without any action by the Group to alter the resulting interest rate risk exposure, an immediate and sustained for one year reasonably possible negative change of 1% in market interest rates across all maturities and currencies would increase profit for the current year by approximately RUR 8,243 thousand (2006: RUR 4,392 thousand) as a result of lower interest income from interest bearing assets.
+Assuming the financial assets and liabilities as at 31 December 2007 were to remain until maturity or settlement without any action by the Bank to alter the resulting interest rate risk exposure, an immediate and sustained for one year reasonably possible positive change of 1% in market interest rates across all maturities and currencies would increase profit for the current year by approximately RUR 8,243 thousand (2006: RUR 4,392 thousand) as a result of higher interest income from interest bearing assets.
+Assuming the financial assets and liabilities as at 31 December 2007 were to remain until maturity or settlement without any action by the Bank to alter the resulting interest rate risk exposure, an immediate and sustained for one year reasonably possible negative change of 1% in market interest rates across all maturities and currencies would increase profit for the current year by approximately RUR 8,243 thousand (2006: RUR 4,392 thousand) as a result of lower interest possible negative set income from interest income from interest rates across all maturities and currencies would increase profit for the current year by approximately RUR 8,243 thousand (2006: RUR 4,392 thousand) as a result of lower interest income from interest bearing assets.

-In the table below given is the analysis of the interest rate fluctuation risk to which the Group is exposed as at 31 December 2007.
+In the table below given is the analysis of the interest rate fluctuation risk to which the Bank is exposed as at 31 December 2007.
 In the table shown are the amounts of interest assets and liabilities in their balance cost existing for the reporting date referred to different categories from the earliest of the following dates set in the agreement of interest rate fluctuation or maturity.